snoopspy/gmem/readme.md

 ```
 # Example

-  * Run the [source code](app/exam/cpp-leak-test/cpp-leak-test.cpp) and you will get the following result.
+  * Run [cpp-leak-test.cpp](app/exam/cpp-leak-test/cpp-leak-test.cpp) and you will get the following result.

 ```
 # ./cpp-leak-test